 This snorkel is fully submersible with a one way purge valve to keep water out plus a flexible silicone corrugated lower section so your jaw doesn’t get tired having to bite down hard to keep it in your mouth.

-How To Fit A Snorkel Mask
+How To Choose and Fit A Snorkel Mask

 The skirt, which is the rubber-like part of the mask that contacts with your face is intended to create a watertight seal.